 2 quakes hit near Lake Tahoe, rumblings felt across region

 Two earthquakes struck early Wednesday near Lake Tahoe, and their rumblings were felt across areas of two states.
-There were no immediate reports of problems.
+The U.S. Geological Surveys says the two magnitude 5.7 temblors were both centered in a remote area of Nevada near the California line, about 70 miles southeast of Lake Tahoe.

 Add your comments below